Tear Jerker: InuYasha

 - There's the scene where Kagome had a fall out with Inuyasha and then watched a rather intimate scene with him and Kikyo that made her come back home for several days.
 Eventually she falls to her knees in front of the tree in the Higurashi shrine, cries and realizes that she loves Inuyasha.
 In the anime, there's even a scene added of Kagome's mother telling a story, where she tells how she and Kagome's father declared their mutual love in front of the same tree, which also happens to be the tree Inuyasha was pinned to with Kikyo's arrow, which definitely does not help. ;-;.

 Band Of Seven

-Oddly, Manten's death, at least in the animé.
-Yes, he and his brother, Hiten, were a couple of jerks who did a lot of terrible things, including killing Shippo's dad and trying to kill the heroes, but I can't help but cry when Manten, after spending his entire life trying to get a head full of hair and failing, wishing to be reincarnated as a bald guy again just so long as he's reincarnated as Hiten's brother.
+- Oddly, Manten's death, at least in the animť.
+Yes, he and his brother, Hiten, were a couple of jerks who did a lot of terrible things, including killing Shippo's dad and trying to kill the heroes, but it's really depressing to watch when Manten, after spending his entire life trying to get a head full of hair and failing, is wishing to be reincarnated as a bald guy again just so long as he's reincarnated as Hiten's brother.

-Sara from the episode "The woman who loved Sesshomaru" is a really tragic case.
-But I think she was happy before she passed on at the end of the episode, so I guess it might be more like a Crowning Moment of Heartwarming.
+- Sara from the episode "The woman who loved Sesshomaru" is a really tragic case.
+But she seemed happy before she passed on at the end of the episode, so it might be more like a Crowning Moment of Heartwarming.

 Koga: "I have no intention of losing to Naraku.
 Once I get my revenge, there's no assurance I'll be alive.
 Forget about the moon and the rainbow, Ayame."